Montgomery County Association

 2.

 Kid’s print fabric is needed.
-We have purchased some kid’s
+Brightly colored designs and patterns

 3.

-Plain bright colored fabric is needed for backs.
+Plain bright colored fabric is needed and can be used for backs.

 4.